 GSB: That’s great!
 Are you only offering the services to home matches?
 I could see that away travel would be compelling.

 GSB: Good luck there!
 Yet, aside from the World Cup, with a big rugby stadium in London holding 15,000, it would seem to me that football would be the bigger “get” since stadiums like Old Trafford (Manchester United, cap.
 75,000) and The Emirates in (Arsenal in London, cap.
-60,000+) are 4-5X bigger than their rugby counterparts.
+60,000+) are four to five times bigger than their rugby counterparts.
 Where do you stand with football?

 GSB: How are things going there?